 What is the procedure like?

 When your tooth colored filling is being done due to decay, an x-ray of the affected tooth is suggested.
 This will allow Dr. Fondriest to determine the extent of the damage.
 Next, he will carefully remove any decayed or damaged portions of the tooth.
-This may be performed with a dental handpiece or specialized laser.
+This may be performed with a dental handpiece.
 Once this step is complete, there will be a void left in the tooth.
 This void is then filled with composite resin material.
 After shaping the material, it is then hardened with a special curing light.
 Finally, Dr. Fondriest checks your bite and makes any necessary final adjustments.
 Dental insurance plans tend to pay a portion of fillings.